 $7 million worth of upgrades to be exact, and that money has been put to good use.
 The new center will now include six new locker rooms with bathrooms, a new lobby complete with air conditioning, a second floor viewing area with heated floors, 500-seat spectator stands, an upgraded ice plant with a new chiller, LED lighting, insulated exterior siding, and a snack bar.
 A new Zamboni and scoreboard will also be part of the upgrades, along with a new expanded parking lot to better accommodate visitors and team buses.
 What’s more, the money for upgrades has been used as efficiently and cost effectively as possible.
 The new Civic Center will reuse materials from the previous version of the center.
 For example, the backside of the building will use siding that was being used on the old version of the building.
 Other materials that were saved and will be recycled are hockey glass, plywood, and boards from the old bleachers that can be used for the renovated center.
 This allowed the money raised to be spent on things that were absolutely needed.

 In two words, “a lot.”
 Most notably, the FISU World University Games, in Lake Placid that start in 2023.
 Ten nations are expected to compete in curling at the Saranac Lake Civic Center.
 The expected women’s field will include Australia, China, Canada, Great Britain, Japan, Korea, Spain, Sweden, Switzerland and the U.S. The men’s side will include Brazil, Canada, Czech Republic, Great Britain, Japan, Norway, South Korea, Sweden, and Switzerland.
-The U.S., Norway (men) and Sweden (women) are set to defend the gold medals they earned in the 2019 World University Games that took place in Russia.
-To learn more about the FISU World University Games, the teams, and schedule visit the event listing.
-Teams and schedule are subject to changes.
+The U.S., Norway (men), and Sweden (women) are set to defend the gold medals they earned in the 2019 World University Games that took place in Russia.

 The Civic Center will also continue to be an athletic and recreational hub.
 The Saranac Lake Pee Wee Hockey Association and local high school and collegiate hockey teams will continue to call this center home.
 It will also continue to host public skating and CAN-AM hockey tournaments.
 With the addition of the lobby, air conditioning, and insulation, the Civic Center will now be a viable venue to host trade, boat, and car shows and serve as a meeting space for those that may need it.